wtfleming/wtfleming.github.io/_posts/2015-04-15-adventures-with-core-async-part-one-channels-messages.markdown

 We can also create a channel with a dropping-buffer.
 In this case writes will complete when the buffer is full, but the value will be dropped.

 We are also using the onto-chan function here, which will write the contents of a collection onto a channel.
 In this case we are writing the elements of the list (0 1 2 3 4 5 6 7 8 9) to the channel.
+Note that onto-chan will also close the channel.

 We are also using the specialized into function provided by core.async, which returns a channel containing a message consisting of the items in the channel conjoined to the collection passed in.